 d.
 And he answered, “Here I am!”
 This leads us to believe God spoke to Samuel in an audible voice, instead of in an “inner voice,” though this is not certain.
 But Samuel was so impressed by what he heard, he responded by saying, “Here I am!”

 i.
-This is a beautiful way to respond to God’s Word.
-It isn’t that God does not know where we are, but it tells God and it reminds us we are simply before Him as servants, asking what He wants us to do.
+This is a beautiful way to respond to God’s word.
+It isn’t that God does not know where we are, but it tells God, and it reminds us, we are simply before Him as servants, asking what He wants us to do.
 Samuel is among several others who also said, “Here I am” when the LORD spoke to them: Abraham (Genesis 22:1), Jacob (Genesis 46:2), Moses (Exodus 3:4), Isaiah (Isaiah 6:8), and Ananias (Acts 9:10).

 3. (5-9) Samuel doesn’t recognize God’s voice.

 So he ran to Eli and said, “Here I am, for you called me.”
 And he said, “I did not call; lie down again.”
 And he went and lay down.
 Then the LORD called yet again, “Samuel!”
 So Samuel arose and went to Eli, and said, “Here I am, for you called me.”
 He answered, “I did not call, my son; lie down again.”
 (Now Samuel did not yet know the LORD, nor was the word of the LORD yet revealed to him.)
 And the LORD called Samuel again the third time.
-Then he arose and went to Eli, and said, “Here I am, for you did call me.”
+So he arose and went to Eli, and said, “Here I am, for you did call me.”
 Then Eli perceived that the LORD had called the boy.
 Therefore Eli said to Samuel, “Go, lie down; and it shall be, if He calls you, that you must say, ‘Speak, LORD, for Your servant hears.’”
 So Samuel went and lay down in his place.

 a.
 He ran to Eli: Samuel was an obedient boy.
 He was wrong in thinking Eli spoke to him, but he was right in what he did.
 Samuel came to Eli quickly because he knew Eli was blind and might need help.